raymondberg/chipy_bylaws/bylaws.md

 Each member of the Board of Directors shall attend at least nine (9) monthly meetings of the Board per year.

-Each member of the Board of Directors shall contribute at least one hundred cash dollars ($100) to the organization annually, all or part of which may come from the tax deductible value paid for or solicited by the Board member, and received by the Corporation.
-No contribution credit shall be given for in-kind donations.
-Provided, however, that the $100 cash requirement for any member who joins after the beginning of the fiscal year for his or her initial one-year term shall be prorated accordingly.

 ### Section 3.
 Regular and Annual Meetings
 An annual meeting of the Board of Directors shall be held at a time and day in